 Examining some recent failures in the context of limit states design can provide further insight on durability.
-Vancouver, BC has experienced some traditional stucco failures on wood frame condominium structures and Wilmington, NC has experienced some EIFS failures on wood frame single family dwellings.
+Vancouver, BC has experienced some traditional stucco failures on wood frame condominium structures (an understatement if there ever was one) and Wilmington, NC has experienced some EIFS failures on wood frame single family dwellings (also an understatement).
 Wilmington, NC is in a hot-humid hygro-thermal region with an extreme rain exposure.
 Vancouver, BC is in a mixed-humid hygro-thermal region with a high rain exposure.
 Wall assemblies in both locations used interior polyethylene as a vapor diffusion retarder that prevented drying towards the interior.
 Wall assemblies in both locations were effectively "face-sealed" in that they did not provide drainage of penetrating rain water back to the exterior.
 Wall assemblies in both locations were also effectively air tight due to the inherent nature of traditional stucco and EIFS.
 And finally, wall assemblies in both locations used cladding systems that were not back vented.